dmkeks1/odin-recipes/README.md

-This Project is part of the TOP (The ODin Project).
+This Project is part of the TOP (The Odin Project).
 After finishing this project I should have  general knowedge about building a website with basic HTML.
 It will include relative links, text formatting, images etc.